rcorcs/OberonC/README.md

-# Oberon-0 Compiler: A Compiler for a subset of Oberon version 1.0
+# Oberon-0 Compiler

+An educational compiler for a subset of Oberon version 1.0

 ## Quickstart